Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jimmy Fallon has to ask Jayesh permission "to make it rain up in here".
+A doctor once tried to test Jayesh' reflexes by lightly tapping on his knee with a small wooden mallet.
+Needless to say, that doctor is now in orbit.

-Updated on: [14/9/2025]
+Updated on: [15/9/2025]
 <!-- #jokeEnd -->